eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

-For the ***higher education market***, these are the skill sets for applied machine learning and data science roles.
+For the ***higher education market***, these are the skill sets for applied machine learning and data science roles, and instructor positions for data science.
 + skill set:
 	- Experience using native APIs from higher ed core systems (SIS, ERP, LMS) a plus
 		* MIS, such as: ***student information systems, SIS***, student management systems, school administration software, school administration system